Nekosia-API/documentation/introduction.md

 However, if your project uses this solution, we would appreciate it if you include a link to this website (nekosia.cat) in your project description or note that your project uses the Nekosia API.
 This gesture will help reach more users and support the project's community growth.
 Thanks for your support and for appreciating the work!

+## Attribution {#attribution}
+When using the API, you should credit the username of the author of a specific photo (if the API provides such information) in your project.
+This can be done by including the author's name, for example, in the footer (in the case of Discord, in the embed footer).
+It is also good practice to include a link to the author's profile (e.g., Pixiv) or the source of the photo to fully acknowledge the artist's work.

 ## Copyright {#copyright}
 The Nekosia API respects the copyrights of all images used, which belong to their rightful owners.
 We comply with copyright and intellectual property regulations.